 When a person’s estate enters probate, it will go through five steps before the process is complete.
 Knowing what those steps are can help you better understand the purpose of probate and what to expect:

 - Validating the will: A judge will review the decedent’s last will and testament to ensure that it is valid under Texas law.
+Sometimes, parties may contest the validity of the will, and our attorneys are prepared to advocate for your interests in such cases.

 - Executor hearing: The probate applicant, which may be you if you were named executor by the decedent, will appear before a judge to be confirmed as executor.